-Alcohol affects the body in several ways.
+Alcohol affects people’s bodies and behaviour in several ways.

 One of the most important tasks of adolescence is learning how to make independent, responsible decisions.
-Some of these decisions will be good and some not so good – making mistakes and learning from them is all part of growing up.
+Some of these decisions will be good and some not so good.
+Making mistakes and learning from them is all part of growing up.

-But alcohol affects young people’s ability to think quickly, make good judgments and avoid dangerous situations or risky behaviour.
+But alcohol affects people’s ability to think quickly, make good judgments and avoid dangerous situations or risky behaviour.

 For example, a young person under the influence of alcohol could: